Cathode ray tube: Construction and method of operation

-The second (screen) grid of the gun (G2) accelerates the electrons towards the screen using several hundred DC volts.
-A negative current is applied to the first (control) grid (G1) to converge the electron beam.
+A voltage negative with respect to the cathode is applied to the first (control) grid (G1) to control the emission of electrons into the rest of the electron gun.
 G1 in practice is a Wehnelt cylinder.
-The brightness of the screen is not controlled by varying the anode voltage nor the electron beam current (they are never varied) despite them having an influence on image brightness, rather image brightness is controlled by varying the difference in voltage between the cathode and the G1 control grid.
-A third grid (G3) electrostatically focuses the electron beam before it is deflected and accelerated by the anode voltage onto the screen.
-Electrostatic focusing of the electron beam may be accomplished using an Einzel lens energized at up to 600 volts.
+The brightness of the image on the screen depends on both the anode voltage and the electron beam current and in practise the latter is constant, while the former is controlled by varying the difference in voltage between the cathode and the G1 control grid.
+The second (screen) grid of the gun (G2) then accelerates the electrons towards the screen using several hundred DC volts.
+Then a third grid (G3) electrostatically focuses the electron beam before it is deflected and later accelerated by the anode voltage onto the screen.
+Electrostatic focusing of the electron beam may be accomplished using an einzel lens energized at up to 600 volts.
 Before electrostatic focusing, focusing the electron beam required a large, heavy and complex mechanical focusing system placed outside the electron gun.

-However, electrostatic focusing cannot be accomplished near the final anode of the CRT due to its high voltage in the dozens of Kilovolts, so a high voltage (≈600 to 8000 volt) electrode, together with an electrode at the final anode voltage of the CRT, may be used for focusing instead.
-Such an arrangement is called a bipotential lens, which also offers higher performance than an Einzel lens, or, focusing may be accomplished using a magnetic focusing coil together with a high anode voltage of dozens of kilovolts.
+However, electrostatic focusing cannot be accomplished near the final anode of the CRT due to its high voltage in the dozens of Kilovolts, so a high voltage (≈600–8000 V) electrode, together with an electrode at the final anode voltage of the CRT, may be used for focusing instead.
+Such an arrangement is called a bipotential lens, which also offers higher performance than an einzel lens, or, focusing may be accomplished using a magnetic focusing coil together with a high anode voltage of dozens of kilovolts.
 However, magnetic focusing is expensive to implement, so it is rarely used in practice.
 Some CRTs may use two grids and lenses to focus the electron beam.
 The focus voltage is generated in the flyback using a subset of the flyback's high voltage winding in conjunction with a resistive voltage divider.
 The focus electrode is connected alongside the other connections that are in the neck of the CRT.

 There is a voltage called cutoff voltage which is the voltage that creates black on the screen since it causes the image on the screen created by the electron beam to disappear, the voltage is applied to G1.
 In a color CRT with three guns, the guns have different cutoff voltages.
 Many CRTs share grid G1 and G2 across all three guns, increasing image brightness and simplifying adjustment since on such CRTs there is a single cutoff voltage for all three guns (since G1 is shared across all guns). but placing additional stress on the video amplifier used to feed video into the electron gun's cathodes, since the cutoff voltage becomes higher.
 Monochrome CRTs do not suffer from this problem.
 In monochrome CRTs video is fed to the gun by varying the voltage on the first control grid.